Thursday, July 4, 2024

 The Infantry Company Executive Officer[ii]

-121st Infantry Regiment constructed a sandbag dam to
+2-121 constructed a sand bag dam to protect

-Major General Thomas Carden, Adjutant General of the Georgia Department of Defense was a first lieutenant when Alberto struck in 1994.
-As the executive officer for Headquarters Company, 2nd Battalion, 121st Infantry, Carden was responsible for a detachment of Soldiers at the Georgia Guard armory in Tifton.
-Upon the declaration of a state of emergency by Governor Zell Miller, Carden and his detachment reported for duty.
+a first lieutenant when Alberto struck in 1994.
+As the executive officer of Headquarters Company, 2nd Battalion, 121st Infantry Regiment, Carden was responsible for a detachment of Soldiers at the Georgia National Guard armory in Tifton.
+Following a declaration of a state of emergency by Governor Zell Miller, Carden and his detachment reported for duty.

 “We rallied at Cordele and were sent to Albany,” said Carden.